emmajanedrews/base-template/_posts/2018-01-30-what-do-experts-predict-for-our-2018-market.md

 {% include pullquote.html %}

 Of course, those of us who live in Southern California are especially blessed with great weather and a desirable location.
-The number of homes on the market in Orange County is significantly low, with less than 4,000 homes on the market since 2013.
+The number of homes on the market in Orange County is significantly low.
+As of Jan 1st, 2018 there were less than 4,000 homes on the market, the lowest new year inventory since 2013.

 **Between the low number of homes on the market, the low interest rates, and the high level of affordability buyers are seeing from our market, it is a great time to be a seller.** So, if you’re thinking of listing your home, now is a fantastic time to do so.
 Let my team’s 99-point marketing plan go to work for you.